learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ## Which variables are most important when predicting the target?

  Now that you know how predictors influence the target, let's talk about selecting the right predictors for your model.
 It is reasonable to think that when having many potential predictors (sometimes 100s or 1000s of predictors can be available!) not only will adding all of them in largely increase computation time, it might even lead to inferior $R^2_{adj}$ or inferior predictions in general.
 There are several ways to approach variable selection, and we'll only touch upon this in an ad-hoc manner in this lesson.
-The most straightforward way is to run a model with each possible *combination* of variables and see which one results in the best metric of your choise, let's say, $R^2_{adj}$.
+The most straightforward way is to run a model with each possible *combination* of variables and see which one results in the best metric of your choice, let's say, $R^2_{adj}$.
 > This is where your combinatorics knowledge comes in handy!

 Now, when you know about combinations, you know that the number of combinations can add up really quickly.